Ifeoluwa-bit/Corporate-Insritution-Landing-Page/README.md

-# Corporate-Institution-Landing-Page createdc with html and css
+# Corporate-Institution-Landing-Page created with html and css